mantika/whaleprint/README.md

 #### This is cool, in which docker version/platform does it work?

 Whaleprint works in __any__ OS that's currently running docker 1.12 RC

+#### I'm getting connection errors when trying to use whaleprint.

+In OSX this might happen because of an [issue](https://github.com/docker/engine-api/pull/320) in engine-api.
+In the meantime just set your `DOCKER_HOST` env variable to your unix socket or TCP connection and you should be ok

 #### What about performance?.